maditogladstone/regionalmalariaweathermodels/readme.txt

-This file contains notes on the contents and instructions to run the regionalmalariaweathermodels project

-Run the whole regionalweatherapproaches.R script to generate simulation results.
-This process takes **approximately 45 minutes** to generate outputs, the duration of each stage in the process are provided at the end of the simulation for reference.
+Run the whole regionalweatherapproaches.R script to generate simulation output images.
+This process takes **approximately 57 minutes** to generate images.
+The duration of each phase in the process are provided at the end of the simulation for reference.

 The script contains packages necessary to pre-processing, simulation, post-processing, and themes for plot visualization.